 As usability professionals, our work is moving us closer to a certain future.
 Whether the progress towards it is intentionally or unintentionally created, or whether that future is tomorrow, next month, or several years down the line – we are all heading towards endpoints of our own creation.
 This begs the question – What kind of future are we designing for?

 This year’s World Usability Day theme is: “Design for the Future We Want”.
 It was inspired by the United Nation’s (UN’s) 17 Sustainable Development goals.
 These goals provide a roadmap of a future that we could be seeking to attain.
 The goals vary widely from “Good Health and Well Being” to “Gender Equality” to “Sustainable Cities and Communities”.
-All of the goals are summarized in the infographic below.
-You can also read more about each goal (including it’s full description) here.

-In conclusion, it is our responsibility as UX professionals to design for a future that not only we would want to live in, but also for future generations.
+It is our responsibility as UX professionals to design for a future that not only we would want to live in, but also for future generations.
 As a community, we should strive to consciously think about a future we would want, and work to create that future for ourselves and each other.